nainarazz/nainacodes.com-old/content/posts/understanding-how-reduce-works-in-javascript/understanding-how-reduce-works-in-javascript.md

 So here we have a pipeline that squares a value, doubles it, and then halves it.
 We execute the pipeline with `reduce`.

-If we can reorder our pipeline, it will give us a different result.
+If we reorder our pipeline, it will give us a different result.

 ```javascript
 const pipeline = [double, square, halve];